The Assembly of the Most High

 אֱלוֹהִים (elohim) — mighty ones, divine beings

-A plural noun meaning “mighty ones” or “divine beings.”
+elohim — A plural noun meaning “mighty ones” or “divine beings.”
 When used with singular verbs, it refers to Yahuah.
 When used with plural verbs or in contexts describing other beings, it refers to members of the heavenly assembly.

-In Psalm 82:1, Yahuah judges “among the elohim.”
-In Psalm 82:6, He tells them, “You are elohim, and all of you are sons of the Most High.”
-These are not human judges.
-The context is heavenly.
-The critical point: calling other beings elohim does not make them equal to Yahuah.
-The word describes a category of being — not a level of authority.
+The critical point is this: calling other beings elohim does not make them equal to Yahuah.
+The word describes a category of being—spiritual, powerful, dwelling in the heavenly realm—not a level of authority.
 Yahuah alone is the Most High (Elyon).
 The elohim serve at His pleasure.

 בְּנֵי הָאֱלוֹהִים (bəney ha’elohim) — sons of God